Start A Whole Bible Assembly

 Format of a Whole Bible Meeting

 Our suggestion is to read large sections of the Word publicly.
+All can participate in the public reading.
+It should cover at least the Law or Moses' writings.
 Then everyone talks about what they learned as they read that week.
 You can also talk about how to implement God’s living oracles.
 It sounds simple, which is true.
 The plan is simple.
 The execution, however, is something else.
 For one, it’s not quite as exciting or ear-tickling as the flavor-of-the-week preaching you’ll get at the local church.
 For another, God’s Word confronts us daily with ourselves.
 And our failures.
 On the other hand, there is much to be gained from admitting our failures (confessing).
 If we confess, we admit we could do better.
 We gain control.
 It might not be easy to change (repent) but it is much more satisfying, healthy, peaceful, and, well, all the fruit of the Spirit really.

 13 Until I come, devote yourself to the public reading of Scripture, to exhortation, to teaching.
 (1 Timothy 4:13 ESV)